 - Create a transaction.
 Click the + menu at the bottom of the transactions area to create estimates, invoices, sales receipts, payments, and credit memos. - Search for a customer.
 Use the search field above the customer list to find the customer name you need. - Open accounts receivable.
 Select a customer name and click Open Accounts Receivable for that customer. - Edit a customer or job.
 Select the name of the customer or job and, click Edit Customer or Edit Job in the top right corner of the center. - Edit a customer group.
-Select the customer group in the top left of the center then click Edit Group in the top right corner of the center - Add customer's credit or debit cards.
+Select the customer group in the top left of the center then click Edit Group in the top right corner of the center. - Add customer's credit or debit cards.
 Edit customers to add their credit or debit card.
-Then when you need to process a card payment, you can select the card from a dropdown list. - Keep notes about a customer or job.
-Select a customer or job and then click Add Note or Edit Note in the top right corner of the center. - Get a map or driving directions.
+Then when you need to process a card payment, you can select the card from a pop-up list. - Keep notes about a customer or job.
+Select a customer or job and then click the Notes tab. - Track the forms you email.
+When you email a form, such as an invoice, to a customer from within QuickBooks, QuickBooks lists the message. - Get a map or driving directions.
 Select the name of a customer and click Map or Directions.
 Intuit Maps displays a map or directions to the customer's address.
 (You must be online to get maps and directions.) - Sync customer contact information to Contacts.
 Turn on Contact Sync (Company > Contact Sync Settings).
 Select names of customers you want to sync with Contacts, and then Control-click and select Sync Customer(s) with Contacts.
-A sync icon ((3)) displays to remind you which names are synced. - Change the view.
+A sync icon (displays to remind you which names are synced. - Change the view.
 By default, QuickBooks lists jobs display in a hierarchy below a customer name.
 Click the arrow beside a customer name to view the jobs for that customer.
 You can also choose Flat View from the Action menu () which lists each entry as the customer name plus the job name.
 You can change the view by selecting Hierarchical View or Flat View from the Action menu. - Print, Save, or Email the customer list.
 Control-click anywhere on the customer list and then select Print Customer List, Save Customer List as Text, or Email Customer List as PDF. - Filter the information you see.
 You can filter the customer list as well as the transactions by using the filters located under each list.
 For example, you can select "Customers with Open Balances" from the View pull-down menu under the customer list, then select a customer name.
 Then you can use the filters under the transactions on the right pane to filter the transactions to view "All Sales